 vanilla extract (a teaspoon or a tablespoon's worth, depending on how large your pot is)

 This was the first simmer pot recipe I ever used.
-It is widely shared that it is actually what William Sonoma uses in its stores.
-(I can't confirm that but their stores smell divine!).
+It is widely shared that this is the Williams Sonoma simmering potpourri used in its stores .
+(I can't confirm, but their stores do smell divine!).

 Sliced lemons